Why compile a Fenland Flora?

 The importance of Fenland in wild plant conservation was confirmed by the Fens Biodiversity Audit and the surveys of Richard Lansdown that have shown our drains to be amongst the most important refugia for aquatic plants in lowland Britain.

-Fenland straddles 7 vice-counties (Cambridgeshire, Huntingdonshire, Lincolnshire (north and south), west Norfolk, Northamptonshire and west Suffolk), but in all these counties, few locally-based botanists and the perceived lack of interest has led to under–recording over many decades, indeed centuries.
+Fenland straddles 7 vice-counties (Cambridgeshire, Huntingdonshire, Lincolnshire (north and south), west Norfolk, Northamptonshire and west Suffolk), but in all these counties, the small number of locally-based botanists and the perceived lack of interest has led to under–recording over many decades, indeed centuries.
 BSBI vice-county recorders are keen to remedy this situation with more effort in Fenland.

 We believe that the right way to stimulate this recording is to study the Fenland as an entity.
 Not only should this ensure proper coverage but such an approach has the added value of answering questions about the reasons for plant distribution in Fenland – soil type, date of reclamation, drainage history, agriculture, mineral abstraction and urban growth.
 Why should a local Flora always focus on a county – why not let the landscape, the ecology, topography and hydrology dictate?

 The scope of the Fenland Flora project

-We are conducting a major survey (ca 2006-2018) to map the distribution of the entire vascular flora and stoneworts of the Fenland and to characterise the plant assemblages that occur in this mainly artificial landscape (project prospectus).
+We are conducting a major survey (due to finish in 2018-19 for publication in 2020-2021) to map the distribution of the entire vascular flora and stoneworts of the Fenland and to characterise the plant assemblages that occur in this mainly artificial landscape (project prospectus).
 Although the Fenland is a natural unit, its boundaries are not marked on the map – our definition of the Fenland and the area we are surveying is described in detail.
-Click to download the document defining the boundaries of the Fenland (revised 2017).
+Click to download the document Defining the Fenland (revised 2018).

 Our recording unit for the survey is the 4km2 tetrad, and we combine new field surveys of all important habitats and a compilation of records from published and database sources for the period since 2000.
 In the published Flora, we intend to produce maps that summarise the known distribution of species in four periods: a) Pre-1950; b) 1951-1970; c) 1971-2000; and d) post 2000.